 Help Scout is email customer service software.
 It also supports live chat.
 The app helps you manage internal and external email interactions.
 In addition, it can streamline communications within large internal teams.

 Pros: Help Scout brings the power of automation to your customer service emails.
-It can tag emails to go to the right department and create reports.
+It can tag emails to go to the correct department and create reports.
 Users love the Help Scout dashboard and customer support.
-It includes a traffic feature.
-This keeps multiple team members from sending responses to the same query.
+It includes a traffic feature to prevent multiple team members from sending responses to the same query.

 — Tim Thyne, Head of Sales and Success at Help Scout